 When I boarded my spur-of-the-moment flight from Boston to Europe, I had no intention of exploring a new place until I landed in my final destination.
 Eight hours later, I found myself staring out the window of a Thameslink train to Brighton, accompanied by a longing for ocean air and a craving for fish and chips.

 After I landed in London around 9:30 AM, I briefly considered spending my seven-hour layover sitting in an airport lounge, with its free Wifi, house wine, and surly middle-aged businessmen.
 Upon more thought, imagining wasting my precious day of travel indoors seemed like a layer of hell I did not want to mess with.
-London was over an hour away by train, which would leave me with only 2 hours to explore the city.
+The city was over an hour away by train, which would leave me with only 2 hours to explore London.
 If not London, then where should I go?

 10:00 AM – A Train to Somewhere